 Scrambling around the lab and throughout the rowhouse, Boris filled his arms with bits and bobs from boxes of spare parts, this-and-that from other projects, and components from the appliances he used everyday—effectively killing the donors.

-Back at his workstation, he focused through a large magnifying glass mounted on an articulated arm.
-He fused together chips, switches, and circuits, sending neat little puffs of smoke from the tip of his soldering iron.
-Then he connected his laptop and pumped in strings of code until a pleasant green light gently pulsed on a device that looked like his TV remote, because that’s what it used to be.
+Like an artist he fused together chips, switches, and circuits, sending neat little puffs of smoke from the tip of his soldering iron.
+Then his fingers danced in hi keyboard, pumping in strings of code until a pleasant green light gently pulsed on a device that looked like the remote to his TV, because that’s what it used to be.

-Boris picked it up and tested the weight in his hand.
-His additions made it considerably heavier.
+Boris picked up his new invention and tested the weight in his hand.
+His additions made it considerably heavier thank it was before.

 A cockroach skittered across the edge of the desk.
 Boris pointed the device and pressed the power-off button.
 The insect shuddered, let out a faint whistle while tucking its legs, and joined the other things rotting in Boris’s rowhouse.

-Boris pumped his arms in brief celebration.
+Boris pumped his arms in celebration.
 It was time to test on his real quarry.

 Skritch-skritch, skritch-skritch.